michael-milette/moodle-filter_filtercodes/README.md

 ### Global custom tags

 Define your own global tags, sometimes also called global blocks.
 This feature enables you to create your own tags that are prefixed by global_ .
 You can currently define up to 20 custom {global_...} tags.

+### Customizing or translating the forms generated by the {form...} tags

+You can translate or customize the form tags in Moodle's language editor.
+Here is how to do it:

+1. Navigate to Site Administration > Language > Language Customization.
+2. Select the language you want to customize.
+3. Click the **Open Language Pack for Editing** button.
+4. Wait until the **Continue** button apppears.
+This may take a little time.
+Please be patient.
+5. In the **Show Strings of These Components** field, scroll down and select **filter_filtercodes.php**.
+6. Click the **Show Strings** button.
+7. Scroll down to the strings called formcheckin, formcontactus, formcourserequest, formquickquestion and formsupport.
+This is the HTML for the tags of the same name.
+8. Edit the form as needed.
+9. Scroll to the bottom of the page and click the **Save changes to the language pack** button.

+For more information on editing language strings in Moodle, visit: https://docs.moodle.org/en/Language_customisation.

+Alternatively, you could simply insert the HTML for the form in the Atto editor.
+These {form...} tags are just provided to quickly create generic forms on your Moodle site.

 [(Back to top)](#table-of-contents)